LRJohnson11/Startup-Octopus/README.md

 #Service endpoints on webapp:
+Creating an effective web application is difficult, and using nodes has to be really intentional.
+Most code is pretty reusable for setting these things up too.

 todo:
  - repair the  js file to construct classes and initialize them using db data pulled from mongo.
  - send notebooks to mongo